Break Records trivia themed image for bar quiz night

 To keep the competitive energy and revenue growth on track, consider using these tracking methods:

-Metric Target Measurement
+Metric What to Watch Measurement

-Social Engagement 40-60% increase Analyze platform metrics
+Social Engagement Compared to a typical post Analyze platform metrics

 To calculate your event's ROI, use this formula: (Increased Sales + New Customer LTV) - (Resource Costs + Staff Overtime).